jamesbright/xchat/README.md

 # xchat
-a WhatsApp like chat app made with JavaScript and PHP
+a WhatsApp-like chat app made with JavaScript and PHP

 #### create database x_chat in phpmyadmin or equivalent mysql database platform
 #### import tables x_chat.sql into database